 There are three IEC programs, of which the working holiday program is the most popular and most appropriate for working a ski season in Canada.
 This article will explain how to apply for a working holiday visa for Canada.

-The current IEC application season started on 13th January 2022.
-This application season will likely continue until September or October 2022.
-If you’re looking to work the 2022/3 ski season, apply now!
-After approval, you have one year to travel to Canada and activate the work permit.
+The 2022 IEC season closed in October 2022.
+The 2023 season will likely open in December or January (2023).
+If you’re looking to work the 2023/4 ski season, apply when the program opens.
+You’ll have up to a year to travel to Canada and activate the work permit

 The IEC working holiday program: